PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Introduction

+{Third, there remains a gap between physics-based inverse design (e.g., topology optimization~\cite{bendsoe2013topology}) and controlled-release tablet design.
+Physics-informed inverse design has been widely used to design structures, fluids, heat-transfer systems, and multi-material layouts by embedding governing equations directly inside the optimization loop~\cite{sigmund2013topology, alexandersen2020review}.
+This paradigm is particularly well suited to controlled-release inverse design because the desired performance is not a static geometric feature, but a time-dependent functional response generated by coupled transport, moving interfaces, and material heterogeneity.
+However, applying this idea to richer dissolution physics is challenging because hand-derived adjoint sensitivities become increasingly cumbersome as the forward model gains physical fidelity.
+We address this barrier by using automatic differentiation through the discretized forward solver, together with implicit differentiation of the nonlinear solve, to obtain exact discrete sensitivities for the coupled dissolution-diffusion model.
+This makes the co-design of tablet geometry and multi-ingredient composition tractable under a physics-informed inverse-design framework.}

-As mentioned above, a key limitation of existing methods is that they model dissolution purely as a geometric front-propagation process and do not explicitly resolve the underlying dissolution–diffusion kinetics that govern drug release, as ``\emph{This would require significantly more numerical side work to define the adjoint equation for the gradients of the objective functions}''~\cite{altunay2025computational}.
-In this paper, we address this limitation by formulating a differentiable, coupled dissolution–diffusion model and integrating it into a gradient-based optimization framework with automated sensitivity analysis, thereby enabling the systematic co-design of geometry and spatially varying compositions under physically realistic dissolution kinetics.
+{As mentioned above, existing methods model dissolution as a geometric front-propagation process, which is effective under well-stirred, reaction-limited conditions \cite{Panetta2022TOG} but does not explicitly resolve the coupled dissolution-diffusion kinetics that can govern drug release in multi-material systems where local concentration buildup modulates the dissolution rate \cite{sleziona2022modeling, sleziona2021determination}. \cite{altunay2025computational} note that incorporating such coupling ``\emph{would require significantly more numerical side work to define the adjoint equation for the gradients of the objective functions.}''} In this paper, we address this limitation by formulating a differentiable, coupled dissolution–diffusion model and integrating it into a gradient-based optimization framework with automated sensitivity analysis, thereby enabling the systematic co-design of geometry and spatially varying compositions under {under a coupled dissolution-diffusion formulation}.